Costco: Alcohol

 Alcohol sales at Costco vary by location due to differing regulations.
-In some places, separate liquor stores exist to adhere to licensing laws, whereas in others, alcohol is available within the main warehouse alongside general merchandise.
+In some places, separate liquor stores exist to comply with licensing laws, whereas in others, alcohol is available in the main warehouse alongside general merchandise.
 In certain states, like Texas, liquor sales must be conducted by a separate business entity with its own staff.

 Costco's desire to alter its alcohol sales structure in its home state faced a setback in 2006 when it lost its court battle against the state of Washington's requirement for retailers to buy wine through the state-controlled system.
 The company then changed strategies.
-Costco spent over $22 million to support Initiative 1183, versus $11.75 million from opponents, "the most expensive initiative fight" in Washington's history.
+Costco spent over $22 million to support Initiative 1183, compared with $11.75 million from opponents, making it "the most expensive initiative fight" in Washington's history.
 In the November 8, 2011, election, Initiative 1183 passed with 60 percent of the vote and led to the demolition of Washington's government's monopoly on the distribution of liquor and spirits for retail sale through state-owned and state-licensed liquor stores.

-The Costco warehouses with the largest wine departments have a "wine steward" who roams around that department and advises Costco customers on what wines are best for their needs.
+The Costco warehouses with the largest wine departments have a "wine steward" who roams the department and advises Costco customers on which wines best suit their needs.
 As of October 2024, Costco employed about 30 wine stewards at its US warehouses.
 In the 21st century, Costco has made its store openings into special events by featuring special selections of whiskey, wine, and other alcoholic beverages that are extremely rare and not normally sold at its warehouses, or extremely cheap, or both.
 For the October 2024 opening of Costco's first warehouse in Napa, California, die-hard whiskey fans began camping out on the sidewalk six days in advance.

 International operations must navigate regional laws as well.
 For example, Costco's first store in Victoria, Australia, operates under the country's relatively liberal alcohol licensing laws, allowing sales directly off the shelf as is common in most European countries.
 However, in New Zealand, Costco's sole warehouse in West Auckland is restricted from selling alcohol due to a local monopoly on liquor retail.